Staying healthy on safari. Tips & Insights for your Uganda safari trip

 Uganda, like many other countries which lie in the tropics, is susceptible to yellow fever outbreaks.
 Given that it has no cure and can spread fast, you are required to get the vaccination.
 Here is our article about yellow fever that explains how dangerous it is and why it is very important for everyone to get vaccinated.

 The wilderness of the forests and bushes is a habitat for lots of mosquitoes some of which might carry yellow fever.
-Since these places are frequented by travellers from all over the globe, all precautions must be strictly observed.
+Since these places are frequented by travelers from all over the globe, all precautions must be strictly observed.

 Be advised that your yellow fever certificate is valid 10 days after you have received your vaccination.
 It is given as a single shot that lasts a lifetime so if you have ever taken a shot, there is no need to do that again.